A message from the Team

 Executive Director & Lawyer

-I’m an Attorney specialized in Civil and Criminal Law, with a background that extends beyond traditional legal practice.
+I’m an Italian Lawyer specialized in Civil and Criminal Law, with a background that extends beyond traditional legal practice.

-For a significant amount of time, I dedicated my work to Corporate and Company Law but I have recently shifted to focus on Civil and Criminal law in order to be closer to the genuine needs of individuals and effectively defend their social rights in the everyday life; this, because I firmly believe that the social role of a Lawyer extends beyond the courtroom and I wanted to make it more real.
+For a significant period, I dedicated my work to Corporate and Company Law but I have recently shifted to focus on Civil and Criminal law in order to be closer to the genuine needs of individuals and effectively defend their social rights in the everyday life; this, because I firmly believe that the social role of a Lawyer extends beyond the courtroom and I wanted to make this social role more tangible in my daily practice.

 I am also a Commercial and Civil Mediator and Co-founder of UNAM (National Association of Lawyers for Mediation) - Arezzo, leveraging alternative dispute resolution methods to facilitate amicable resolutions and foster harmony in legal proceedings; furthermore, I have recently obtained the qualification to teach Law in academic settings, pursuing my other goal to spread legal education and knowledge dissemination.

-This diverse skill set allows me to approach legal issues from various angles, providing comprehensive support to my clients and advocating for Justice both inside and outside the courtroom because a Lawyer is an Advocate using technical ways through which upholding Human Rights.
+This diverse skill set allows me to approach legal issues from various angles, providing comprehensive support to my clients and advocating for Justice both inside and outside the courtroom.
+I believe that a Lawyer is an Advocate who uses technical means to uphold Human Rights.

 André Teixeira, Portugal